ptisma/jenkins-agents/docker/single-instance/README.md

   --publish 2376:2376 \
   docker:dind --storage-driver overlay2

-docker build -t myjenkins-blueocean:2.426.2-1 .
+Then we build the image for our Jenkins controller-builder: docker build -t myjenkins-blueocean:2.426.2-1 .

-docker run --name jenkins-blueocean --restart=on-failure --detach \
+Keep in mind we have installed only the Docker CLI on it, not the Docker daemon as well, which means we can't build images without the Docker in Docker container.

+Run it and preconfigure the DOCKER_HOST variable so we use the Docker in Docker container as a Docker host.
+We also hook up the volumes for certs, since it the dind runs on TLS by default. docker run --name jenkins-blueocean --restart=on-failure --detach \
   --network jenkins --env DOCKER_HOST=tcp://docker:2376 \
   --env DOCKER_CERT_PATH=/certs/client --env DOCKER_TLS_VERIFY=1 \